apache/logging-log4cxx/src/site/markdown/concepts.md

 ### Level Inheritance {#level-inheritance}

-The *effective level* for a given logger *C*, is equal to the first assigned in the logger hierarchy, starting at *C* and proceeding upwards in the hierarchy towards the *root* logger.
+The *effective level* for a given logger *X.Y.Z*, is equal to the first assigned in the logger hierarchy, starting at *X.Y.Z* and proceeding upwards in the hierarchy towards the *root* logger.

 To ensure that all loggers can eventually inherit a level, the root